picmi/help/docs/business/workflows/content-blocks.md

 # Content Blocks

-Content Blocks are reusable pieces of content that your organisation can create, manage, and add to workflows.
+Content Blocks are reusable Library Items that your organisation can create, manage, and add to workflows.

 They help keep common workflow content in one place, so you can reuse the same information across multiple workflows instead of recreating it each time.